Table of contents

 There are two main ways to create panes:

-Vertically: This will split your current pane into two vertically.
-By default, the new pane will appear on the left of your current pane.
+2. Vertically: This will split your current pane into two vertically.
+By default, the new pane will appear below your current pane.

 You get the gist, same works for up and down arrow keys.